 How many times CET exam is conducted?

-Will NRA CET exam replace CTET, TET exams?
+Will the NRA CET exam replace the CTET and TET exams?

-What is the age limit for OBC category writing for national recruitment agency common entrance test?
+What is the age limit for OBC category writing for the common entrance test?

 Is UPSC under NRA?